-- 5.1 A child will be entitled to the additional funded hours from the term after both of the following conditions are satisfied: (1) the child has attained the age of three; (2) the child's parent has a current positive determination of eligibility from HMRC i.e. a valid 30 hours funded childcare eligibility code.3 Please refer to SCC Provider Agreement, Section 4 Eligibility for satisfying criteria. - 5.2 Children of families satisfying the eligibility criteria can access an additional 570 hours per year, totalling 1140 hours, these can be taken over no fewer than 38 weeks per year.
-Where a provider is open for fewer than 38 weeks, they must inform parents that they will not be able to use their full entitlement. - 5.3 A provider may offer these hours over more funded weeks by stretching the entitlement, for example 1140 funded hours stretched over 51 weeks per year equates to 22.34 hours per week.
+- has a current positive determination of eligibility from HMRC i.e. a valid eligibility code.3 Please refer to SCC Provider Agreement, Section 4 Eligibility for satisfying criteria. - 5.4 The entitlement can be taken over no fewer than 38 weeks per year.
+Where a Provider is open for fewer than 38 weeks, they must inform parents that they will not be able to use their full entitlement. - 5.5 A Provider may offer these hours over more funded weeks by stretching the entitlement, for example 1,140 funded hours stretched over 51 weeks per year equates to 22.34 hours per week.